One Life to Live storylines (1990–1999): Carlo

 Carlo Hesser is resurrected and becomes a part of every ongoing storyline as the major villain.
 This is so that Carlo can be killed, and another a major "Who killed Carlo Hesser?" storyline can take place with everybody in town named as a suspect.
+Eventually, Antonio Vega, who had been working undercover in Carlo's criminal organization, is arrested and tried for the murder.

 Still seeking revenge against Viki for the death of his son Johnny, he blackmails her psychiatrist into hypnotizing her.
 He wants to make her hate her son Kevin enough to shoot him.
 Carlo also enlists Alex’s help in fleecing Asa.
 Using the alias "Poseidon", Carlo is emailing Asa about an offshore gambling operation, but it is a scam to swindle him.
 Meanwhile, Asa pressures Alex to give him a new heir.
 Not wanting to actually have a child, Alex claims she is pregnant and stuffs a pillow under her shirt to fake a belly.
 Eventually Asa gets wise and publicly exposes mayor Alex’s dirty dealings, ripping the pillow out of her shirt, before divorcing her.
 Alex is forced to resign from her office in disgrace.
 However she gets the last laugh on Asa and his family.
 When she leaves town, she leaves a videotaped good-bye with personalized insults for all the Buchanan family members, and reveals she is leaving in the company of Carlo, who had inexplicably survived his second murder.